 |---|---|

-| Account-wide | Cost Explorer billing data (spend across all AWS regions where you have usage), S3 bucket inventory (buckets are global) |
+| Account-wide | Cost Explorer billing data (spend across all AWS regions where you have usage).
+These findings appear under Global / Account-wide in your report. |

-| Regional | EC2, RDS, Lambda, ELB, DynamoDB, EBS, and CloudWatch metrics in your workspace default region — the region you chose during onboarding or set in Integrations (/integrations) |
+| Regional | EC2, RDS, Lambda, ELB, DynamoDB, EBS, and CloudWatch metrics in each region included in the scan |

 After the scan